Non-Relativistic Quantum Mechanics in Multidimensional Geometric Frameworks: Formulation of the NG Framework for Non-Relativistic Quantum Mechanics

 For instance, this relation correspondingly reduces in the following for 2G and 3G frameworks.

 and

 for 2G and 3G, respectively.
 The $C_{1}$, $C_{2}$, and $C_{3}$ are arbitrary constant coefficients.

 \item Plug the value of $f(kx)$ into the equation $\phi_{n}(x)= f(kx)$.
-Next, simplify the exponential terms using Euler's identity. \item Apply combined Dirichlet BCs, i.e., $\phi_{n}(x=0)=0=\phi_{n}(x=l)$ for a potential well with infinite voltage height and width of $l$ in length, to $\phi_{n} (x)$ to determine the coefficients and conditions in $k$ that turn it into $k_{n}$ for the stationary part of the wavefunctions with $n=0, 1, 2, ....$. \item Determine the time-dependent part $(\Theta (t))$ of the wavefunctions using the generalized operator form for the energy of particles. \item Normalize the wavefunctions ($\phi_{n} (kx))$ and calculate the expectation values ($\langle\hat{O}\rangle$) of the quantum mechanical quantities.
-This can be done by assuming that the wavefunctions are $j$ integrable for the NG framework, which means $\int \phi_{n}^{j} dx \leq \infty$.
+Next, simplify the exponential terms using Euler's identity. \item Apply combined Dirichlet BCs, i.e., $f(x=0)=0=f(x=l)$ for a potential well with infinite voltage height and width of $l$ in length, to $f(kx)$ to determine the coefficients and conditions in $k_{NG}$ that turn it into $k_{NG,n}$ for the stationary part of the wavefunctions $(\phi_{NG,n})$ with $n=1, 2, 3, ....$. \item Determine the time-dependent part $(\Theta_{NG} (t))$ of the wavefunctions using the generalized operator form for the energy of particles. \item Normalize the wavefunctions ($\phi_{NG, n} (kx))$ and calculate the expectation values ($\langle\hat{O}\rangle_{NG}$) of the quantum mechanical quantities.
+This can be done by assuming that the wavefunctions are $j$ integrable for the NG framework, which means $\int \phi_{NG,n}^{j} dx \leq \infty$.
 This is further generalized in the "discussion" section. \end{itemize}

 Special cases of the NG framework for a quantum particle in a potential well are explored next.
-The forms of the SE in 2G, 3G, 4G, and 5G are determined for a particle in a one-dimensional potential well with $V=\infty$ for $x<0$ and $x>l$, and $V=0$ for $0<x<l$.
+The forms of the SE in 2G, 3G, 4G, and 5G are determined for a particle in a one-dimensional potential well with $V_{NG}=\infty$ for $x<0$ and $x>l$, and $V_{NG}=0$ for $0<x<l$.
 The states or wavefunctions obeying the SE in the $\mathbb{H}^n$ Hilbert vector space are determined for these geometries.
-The normalization of these vectors is carried out according to the formulation presented in the Discussion section.